uw-dims/dims-ad/docs/source/dimsarchitecturaldesign.rst

 architecture to handle the high data volumes and flow rates associated with large, high-bandwidth networks.

-A common combination of tools used to process and index large volumes of event logs is the combination of *Elasticsearch*, *Logstash*, and *Kibana*, or the "ELK stack" for short.
+A common combination of open source tools used to process and index large volumes of event logs is *Elasticsearch*, *Logstash*, and *Kibana*, known as the "ELK stack" for short.
 The developers of the ELK stack refer to it [#ES]_ as "an end-to-end stack that delivers actionable insights in real-time from almost any type of structured and unstructured data source."
 Elasticsearch provides